International Student Admissions

 At Seton Hill the traditional academic year consists of two 16-week terms.
 The fall term begins in late August and ends in mid-December.
 The spring term begins in late January and ends in mid-May.
 A number of intensive summer classes are available in June and July, and Seton Hill also offers intensive courses in a J-term (two weeks in January) and an M-term (two weeks in May).

-Once admitted to Seton Hill, you will benefit from the support of the Multicultural and International Services Office.
+Once admitted to Seton Hill, you will benefit from the support of the Office of Diversity, Inclusion and International Student Services.
 This office exists to assist you with anything from immigration status to social or personal adjustment to life in the United States.

 The Intercultural Orientation Program acquaints students with the University, the local community and American life, including an introduction to a variety of American social and cultural customs.
 Orientation begins several days prior to the beginning of the fall semester.